Free Printable Emotions Board Game for Kids

-This game can be a wonderful emotion game for groups or to play one on one with your child.
+This game can be a wonderful activity for small groups or a special one-on-one activity with your child.

 There are so many benefits to playing board games like this emotions game printable.
-This fun activity helps build children’s emotional intelligence and is a great activity for helping with social emotional learning.
+This fun activity helps build children’s emotional intelligence and helps with social-emotional learning.

 Why Are Games For Emotions and Feelings Important?

-Teaching children how to navigate their big emotions can be tricky, but activities like this printable board game make it a little easier!
+Teaching children how to navigate their big emotions and use emotional vocabulary can be tricky, but activities like this printable board game make it a little easier!

 Emotion games for children are an incredibly valuable tool for helping students learn about how to communicate their feelings and emotions.

-Learning through play is how children learn best, and this emotions game is no exception to that!
-Playing games that allow children an opportunity to practice identifying and showing emotions helps them learn that it is okay to talk about and show their emotions.
+Learning through play is how children learn best, and this emotions board game is no exception!
+Playing games that allow children an opportunity to practice identifying and showing emotions helps them learn that it is okay to show and talk about their emotions.

-When you practice expressing and talking about emotions in a fun and light hearted way like by playing a game, children are more likely to feel safe and comfortable talking about how they are feeling.
+When you practice expressing and talking about emotions in a fun and light-hearted way, children are more likely to feel safe and comfortable talking about how they are feeling.

 To Prep the Emotions Board Game: